 SUGGS (speaking in 1994): Being in a band is a double-edged sword.
 On the one hand, you have to fit in; it’s like having six brothers and being last in line to go to the toilet all the time.
 But on the other hand, you’ve got that interaction.
 I’d been in that band all my life really, and when you’ve done that, and had your friends around you, being solo can be a lonely old business – sitting in the green room on your own, waiting to do the Chris Evans show.

-Woody joins the band FAT
+Woody tours with new band FAT

 With an acronym for Fuck All That, and the motto ‘sample it, loop it, stick big guitars on it, then rap all over it’, the band tour throughout summer, including the Phoenix Festival.
 Their debut single, Downtime, is issued on Dink Records in August.

 WOODY: I had first put FAT together with my good friend Paul Andrews in 1992.
 My brother Nick played guitar in the first incarnation, then we put together a new FAT playing more rock-rap.
 We got a record deal, put out Downtime as a single with a video and toured the UK extensively, but not much happened until the Americans came calling.
 I left the band just before they got a US deal and they toured the States until they imploded a few years later.
 Great band.

 With Madness still in hiatus, Suggs makes a series of promotional appearances on TV as he embarks on his solo career.